Automakers, regulators urge work on U.S. fuel rules review

 California opposes weakening the rules and threatened to pursue tougher standards unilaterally.
 Other states have also pledged court fights.
 Automakers want a national standard that will allow them to plan investments in new vehicles and technology.

-Mitch Bainwol, chief executive of the Alliance of Automobile Manufacturers, a trade group representing General Motors Co, Volkswagen AG (VOWG_p.DE) and others, said the only issue was how much requirements should rise.
+Mitch Bainwol, chief executive of the Alliance of Automobile Manufacturers, a trade group representing General Motors Co , Volkswagen AG and others, said the only issue was how much requirements should rise.

 "We all want to get to a compromise deal," Bainwol said.
 "We're not talking about a monumental shift in regulatory policy or outcomes."